respiratory-immunology-lab/microbiome-dada2/README.md

 $ cd my_project_dir
 ```
 If not done yet, get a copy of the DADA2-formatted reference database of your choice at https://benjjneb.github.io/dada2/training.html.
 We recommend to store it in a directory dedicated to databases instead of keeping it inside the main project directory.
-Per example, create a `db` directory in your home directory and download the SILVA version 132 reference database into it (Assuming wget is installed):
+For example, create a `db` directory in your home directory and download the SILVA version 132 reference database into it (Assuming wget is installed):
 ```
 $ mkdir $HOME/db
 $ wget https://zenodo.org/record/1172783/files/silva_nr_v132_train_set.fa.gz -P $HOME/db/